 Recycling the old computers

-From this perspective, maybe computer replacements should be considered a project.
-The temporary nature of the project can be defined by the fiscal year, but the result isn’t unique.
+From this perspective, maybe it should be considered a project.
+The temporary nature of the project can be defined by the fiscal year, but the result isn’t really unique.
 It’s going to be "wash, rinse, and repeat" every year.

 So in the real world…

 Because there were more stakeholders than just the computer user, and the complexity of the operation was high when you looked at it from the organizational perspective, the organization that I managed chose to run the replacement service as an annual project with formal project management.
 This made tracking the overall progress and cost, and status reporting much easier than using our ticketing system.
 A subsidiary communications plan was developed, and the overall satisfaction with the service was high.
 Great!

-Nonetheless, these gray-area service requests arose frequently, so we needed a simple, everyday process to determine when formal project management was necessary.
+Nonetheless, these gray-area service requests arose often, so we needed a simple, everyday process to determine when formal project management was necessary.
 Designing that process required a little more thought.

 IT service requests usually come through a ticketing system.
-Most requests are common issues like the password reset example, and the ticketing system does a good job of tracking the requests.
+Most requests are common issues like the password reset example above, and the ticketing system does a good job of tracking those requests.
 On the other hand, project management-worthy requests usually arise in personal conversations or meetings.
 Regardless of how requests are discovered, it’s important that all go through the same filter process to ensure they are managed appropriately.
-That’s why we chose to channel those “water cooler requests” through the ticketing system as well, and the IT employee who encountered them first was responsible for creating the ticket.
+That’s why we chose to channel those in-person requests through the ticketing system as well, and the IT employee who encountered them first was responsible for creating the ticket.

 We chose 80 hours as the threshold for review.
 Any IT employee reviewing a request for the first time could easily assess if it would require more than 80 hours of work, and route it to the Project Management Office (PMO) for final determination of the correct management approach.
 If the PMO determined it wasn’t a project, they reassigned it to the appropriate IT group.